rfeng77/rfeng77.github.io/_pages/cv.md

 ---

 ## Under Review / In Revision
 6. **Feng, R.**, Hao, X., Coronado, B., & Verhaeghen, P. *When Control Slips Away: Temporal Dynamics of Learned Helplessness and Cognitive Flexibility under Reward Uncertainty.* (in revision for *Motivation and Emotion*).
+PsyArXiv link: https://osf.io/preprints/psyarxiv/qj2av_v1
 7. **Feng, R.**, Hua, Z., Chen, P., Lin, T., & Veldhuis, C. *A novel application of network analyses to examine how well LGBTQ research in LGBTQ journals reflects the diversity of the community.* (in revision for *Annals of Behavioral Medicine*).

 ---